solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 the enterprise customer to manage their data.
 Both approaches are common to host MySQL on Azure.

-![Diagram shows the cloud adoption strategy.](media/cloud-adoption-strategies.png "Cloud adoption strategy")
+![Diagram shows the cloud adoption strategy.]

 ### IaaS